Volumes spurt at Inox Leisure Ltd counter

 -

-Inox Leisure Ltd registered volume of 2.51 lakh shares by 10:50 IST on BSE, a 11.64 fold spurt over two-week average daily volume of 21585 shares
+Inox Leisure Ltd registered volume of 89.87 lakh shares by 14:19 IST on NSE, a 27.41 fold spurt over two-week average daily volume of 3.28 lakh shares

-The Ramco Cements Ltd, Alembic Pharmaceuticals Ltd, Procter & Gamble Health Ltd, Pfizer Ltd are among the other stocks to see a surge in volumes on BSE today, 27 July 2021.
+TTK Prestige Ltd, Dr Reddys Laboratories Ltd, Pfizer Ltd, Alembic Pharmaceuticals Ltd are among the other stocks to see a surge in volumes on NSE today, 27 July 2021.

 Powered by Capital Market - Live News